PPP to muster PDM support for in-house change

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PPP has prepared a working plan to muster support of Pakistan Democratic Movement (PDM) for in-house change, both in the Punjab and federal level, sources told The News here on Thursday.
+ISLAMABAD: The Pakistan People’s Party (PPP) has prepared a working plan to muster support of Pakistan Democratic Movement (PDM) for in-house change, both in the Punjab and federal level, sources told The News here on Thursday.

 The sources said the working plan, prepared by former president Asif Ali Zardari and PPP chairman Bilawal Bhutto Zardari in coordination with senior party members, would be presented in upcoming PDM meeting.